UMass Boston

 Venue and Caterer Responsibility

 The university does not have a liquor license.
 The university requires that the caterer obtain a one day license to serve alcohol from the City of Boston for each event where alcohol will be served.
-This applies to both UMass Boston Dining Services (Sodexo) and off-campus caterers.
+This applies to both UMass Boston Dining Services (Sodexo).
 This license is needed no matter what is being served (beer, wine, liquor) and no matter how it's being served (open bar, cash bar, wait-service).
 A one-day liquor license can take up to five or more days to secure and the permit must be received by the scheduling venue at UMass Boston no later than five business days prior to the event date.
 Read Boston's requirements for special license applications and download the Boston License Board Application.
-The application must be submitted to Boston City Hall with signatures from both UMass Boston Police and from Boston District C-6 Police.
-The scheduling venue and UMass Boston Public Safety will ask the caterer to provide a copy of the one-day liquor license as well as any necessary insurance paperwork before the event takes place.
+The application must be submitted to Boston City Hall with signatures from both UMass Boston Public Safety & Police and from Boston District C-6 Police.
+The scheduling venue and UMass Boston Public Safety & Police will ask the caterer to provide a copy of the one-day liquor license as well as any necessary insurance paperwork before the event takes place.
 The caterer must also have the original license in hand and it should be prominently displayed at the event.

 The university requires that alcohol and food are provided by the same catering company to ensure that there is an appropriate balance of food and alcohol served.
 Alcohol must be purchased and served by the caterer, and cannot be purchased or served by department or organization staff or volunteers.